abdul-9975/abdul-qadir/README.md

 # abdul-qadir
-this is my fist repository.
+this is my fist git repository.